jrykr/repo-template/CONTRIBUTING.md

 mise run install-all
 ```

 Some tools don't have pinned versions, such as Lefthook.
-Generally,
+Generally, you're
-you're advised to keep these up-to-date.
-If the tool isn't already on your path,
+advised to keep these up-to-date.
+If the tool isn't already on your path, we use
-we use Homebrew to install it.
+Homebrew to install it.

 For tools with pinned versions, such as Node, we use `mise`.

 ## Developer Tools

+### Biome

+- Format JavaScript, TypeScript, JSX, TSX, JSON, HTML, CSS and GraphQL.
+- Lint JavaScript, TypeScript, JSX, CSS and GraphQL.

+If Prettier does all this formatting and more, why bother with Biome?

+Biome lints JavaScript, whereas Prettier needs to be paired with ESLint.
+Either
+way you need two tools.
+In some projects, it might make sense to adopt ESLint
+because of its configurability, but Biome provides a sensible default linter.

 ### commitlint